opendocsg/slw-judgments-backfill/2014_SGHC_214/report.md

 70     For completeness, I should comment on the sentencing precedents briefly because the DJ placed considerable reliance on the sentence of nine months’ imprisonment that was imposed on Peer Ali as well as the other sentencing precedents provided by the Prosecution.

 71     As regards Peer Ali, although he was party to the same transaction as the Appellant, the principle of parity of sentencing ought not to be applied blindly, without regard to the degree of culpability of each individual offender in committing the offending acts.
-I emphasised this recently in _Public Prosecutor v Marzuki bin Ahmad and another appeal_ [2014] SGHC 166 at [45].
+I emphasised this recently in _Public Prosecutor v Marzuki bin Ahmad and another appeal_ <span class="citation">[2014] SGHC 166</span> at [45].

 72     To the extent that Ms Chionh pressed me to apply the principle of parity in this case, I disagreed that this was appropriate in the present circumstances.
 What distinguished Peer Ali from the Appellant was that Peer Ali’s participation in the criminal endeavour was driven purely by monetary gain which, at least relative to the Appellant’s motivation, reflected a greater degree of culpability.
 As mentioned above at [51] to [52], a harsher sentence is warranted where monetary profit is the motivation for the offence.